-“Love, Honor, and the Power of Law: Probating the Avila Estate in Frontier California,” in David Wallace Adams and Crista DeLuzio, eds., On the Borders of Love and Power: Families and Kinship in the Intercultural American Southwest (Berkeley: University of California Press, July 2012).
+2012.
+“Love, Honor, and the Power of Law: Probating the Avila Estate in Frontier California.”
+In On the Borders of Love and Power: Families and Kinship in the Intercultural American Southwest, eds.
+David Wallace Adams and Crista DeLuzio.
+Berkeley: University of California Press.

-“‘None Could Deny the Eloquence of This Lady’: Women, Law, and Government in California, 1850-1890,” in John F. Burns and Richard J. Orsi, eds., Taming the Elephant: Politics, Government, and Law in Pioneer California (Berkeley: University of California Press, 2003).
+2003. “‘None Could Deny the Eloquence of This Lady’: Women, Law, and Government in California, 1850-1890.”
+In Taming the Elephant: Politics, Government, and Law in Pioneer California, eds.
+John F. Burns and Richard J. Orsi.
+Berkeley: University of California Press.

-“Community Property Law and the Politics of Married Women’s Rights in Nineteenth-Century California,” reprinted in Gordon M. Bakken and Brenda Farrington, eds., Law in the West(New York: Garland Press, 2000).
+2000.
+“Community Property Law and the Politics of Married Women’s Rights in Nineteenth-Century California,” reprinted in Law in the West, eds.
+Gordon M. Bakken and Brenda Farrington.
+New York: Garland Press.

 23058 Califa St.